fglock/Perlito/README-perlito5-Java.md

     callee pushes the call to a stack caller pops from the stack and call the closures in order

+- tailcalls
+    same-subroutine tailcalls could execute a "redo" in the current subroutine.

 Missing features, or partially implemented, or untested
 -------------------------------------------------------